Zomba Group: From BMG to Sony, and recent activities

 On 2 November 2004 the American Federation of Musicians announced that it had entered into an agreement with Zomba.
 Effective 1 January 2005, the labor union covered all artists on any Zomba subsidiary labels (and any future labels) under the Federation's Sound Recording Labor Agreement.
 The deal ensured that all artists under the Zomba aegis would receive, for the first time, a full range of benefits and protections, among which are scale payments, industry standard working conditions and pension contributions.

 In 2005, Zomba formed Zomba Gospel under the Zomba Label Group in an effort to collate its recently expanding gospel labels.
 Zomba's interest in gospel began in the form of a distribution deal with GospoCentric Records (and sublabel B'Rite Music) in October 2001, which Zomba later purchased in 2004.
 Verity Records president Max Siegel was charged with heading the new entity which included Zomba labels Verity and GospoCentric, as well as four artist owned imprints: Quiet Water Entertainment (Donald Lawrence), Fo Yo Soul Entertainment (Kirk Franklin), New Life Records (John P. Kee) and F. Hammond Music (Fred Hammond).
 Distribution was handled by Provident-Integrity for the Christian Bookselling Association, and through Sony Distribution (formerly Sony BMG) for the mainstream market.

 Zomba's publishing division also continued its expansion.
 In 2006, Zomba Music Publishing purchased the catalogue of the UK-based Strongsongs Music Publishing from the Telstar Music Group.
 This large acquisition expanded Zomba's rights to many international hitmakers including Metallica, Craig David and Dannii Minogue, among others.

+Richard Blackstone joined Zomba in 1989 as President of Zomba Music Publishing, overseeing a writer and catalog roster that included R. Kelly, Justin Timberlake, the Backstreet Boys, Britney Spears, and Linking Park.
+Blackstone left in 2005 to become chairman and CEO of Warner/Chappell Music, and was succeeded as President of Zomba Music Publishing by David Mantel.

-Beginning with the appointment of David Mantel in 2005 as the head of Zomba Music Publishing US operations, the company began to take a different signing approach that focused on unknown or unsigned artists.
+Following the appointment of Mantel, the company began to take a different signing approach that focused on unknown or unsigned artists.
 Mantel's first signing was T-Pain, whose two singles "I'm Sprung" and "I'm ‘n Luv (Wit a Stripper)" hit number 8 and 5 respectively on the Billboard Hot 100.
 This type of signing was also used in the records division where artists or producers were given their own imprint.
 In October 2008, Zomba made an all-inclusive multiyear joint-venture deal with Hitz Committee Entertainment, an imprint that had been in the making for almost 5 years from Jive VP of A&R Mickey "MeMpHiTz" Wright.
 Beginning in 2008, Hitz Committee consisted of a record label under Sony, music production, music publishing, artist and producer management, and TV and film projects.